tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 ## Using

-I use the `chip-tool` for most testing, since Dishwashers aren't supported in iOS or Android.
+I use the `chip-tool` for most testing, since Dishwashers (or any applicances) aren't supported in iOS Home or Google Home.

 The Aqara M100 hub has rudimentary support for Matter appliances.
+You can start/stop/pause/resume.

-Some example commands (based on a NodeId of 0x05) for turning it on, selecting a program and starting it.
+Some example `chip-tool` commands (based on a NodeId of 0x05) for turning it on, selecting a program and starting it.

 ```
 chip-tool onoff on 0x05 0x01